rearc/create-mcp-server-app/README.md

 ## Background

 This project utilizes Model Context Protocol (MCP) to facilitate a standardized tool (MCP server) to create a sample MCP project in a predefined location.

-In this example, I am integrating with Claude Desktop to run the MCP server and at the same time act as MCP client to interact with the MCP server.
+In this example, we are integrating with Claude Desktop to run the MCP server and at the same time act as MCP client to interact with the MCP server.

 The sample project generated follows the same structure as this project with some limitations in terms of generated code and configurations (e.g. no tests, no advanced logging).

 The choice to use Bun instead of NodeJS was intentional to also showcase that Bun has made significant strides towards becoming a true alternative to NodeJS.
 It is lightning fast, easy to set up and comes with a lot of functionality out of the box.
 It also integrates well with existing tool chains, such as ESLint and others.

 ## Prerequisites